eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::ScimUserList;
 use EzmaxApi::Object::SecretquestionAutocompleteElementResponse;
 use EzmaxApi::Object::SecretquestionGetAutocompleteV2Response;
-use EzmaxApi::Object::SecretquestionGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::SecretquestionGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::SessionhistoryGetListV1Response;
-use EzmaxApi::Object::SessionhistoryGetListV1ResponseAllOf;
 use EzmaxApi::Object::SessionhistoryGetListV1ResponseMPayload;
-use EzmaxApi::Object::SessionhistoryGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::SessionhistoryListElement;
 use EzmaxApi::Object::SignatureCreateObjectV1Request;
 use EzmaxApi::Object::SignatureCreateObjectV1Response;
-use EzmaxApi::Object::SignatureCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::SignatureCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::SignatureDeleteObjectV1Response;
 use EzmaxApi::Object::SignatureEditObjectV1Request;
 use EzmaxApi::Object::SignatureEditObjectV1Response;
 use EzmaxApi::Object::SignatureGetObjectV2Response;
-use EzmaxApi::Object::SignatureGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::SignatureGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::SignatureRequest;
 use EzmaxApi::Object::SignatureRequestCompound;